Conditional loan approval: How it plays into homebuying process

 Mortgage preapproval

 If you’re searching for a new home, the first thing you want to do is to secure a prequalification for a home loan.
-Typically, lenders only use the information you provide, such as income information, as well as your credit score to determine preapproval.
+Typically, lenders only use the information you provide, such as income information, as well as your credit score, to determine preapproval.

 Conditional approval

 On the other hand, a mortgage underwriter or other agent for the lender completes the conditional home loan approval process.
 The underwriter takes a closer look at your income, debt, credit score and your entire credit report.
-If you’re able to secure conditional approval, it means that the mortgage underwriter is satisfied with most aspects of your mortgage application but may still require you to meet certain requirements before you receive final approval for your loan.
+If you’re able to secure conditional approval, it means that the mortgage underwriter is satisfied with most aspects of your mortgage application but may still require you to meet other requirements before you receive final approval for your loan.

 Real estate agents and home sellers view a conditional loan as a stronger position than only preapproval because it shows that the lender will most likely conditionally approve your loan as long as you meet certain requirements.
-This benefit can give you extra leverage when competing against other interested homebuyers.

 Examples of mortgage approval conditions